pragma-org/simulation-testing/blog/src/02-maelstrom-testing-echo-example.md

 In the test output at the end we can see `:workload {:valid? true, :errors ()}`, which is the result of running the above checker.

+As a final remark, it should be pointed out that generators and checkers are part of Jepsen and in fact Maelstrom is using Jepsen under the hood.
+In a sense Maelstrom can be seen as a platform for developing distributed systems which makes it particularly convenient to run Jepsen tests on the system being developed.

 ## Conclusion

 We've seen how to represent simple distributed programs and how to deploy them